-The Great Era Comes to an End and US steel midwest
+The Great Era Comes to an End and US steel midwest.

 Steel production rates around the world increased steadily throughout the twentieth century.
-It increased from 28 million tonnes per year to 781 million tonnes.
+It rose from 28 million tonnes per year to 781 million tonnes.
 While the United States contributed significantly to the increase in output during this timespan, at the end of the twentieth century, America was manufacturing roughly 6% of the steel as steel round rod and stainless steel bar stock.